 - Pruning stimulates the growth in the sparse areas of the tree and prevents growth in undesirable areas.

 Once you decide to go for the task make sure you have the required equipment.
 Basic pruning can be done using hand pruners, loppers, pruning saw etc.

 To properly prune the tree, first, you need to inspect which parts are causing damage, what needs to go and what will need a bit of cut and trim.
-If the task seems too big for you to do it yourself, get help from someone who is experienced in pruning trees like a tree loppers Brisbane.
+If the task seems too big for you to do it yourself, get help from someone who is experienced in pruning trees like an Arborist is.

 Identify the important branches of the tree that follow up to the entire tree Skelton and avoid damaging those.
 Analyze the damaged branches, whether they are completely dead or show signs of being dead.
 Prune the damaged branches so the water and nutrients entering these branches gets distributed among healthy branches.

 Here are three steps that will explain how proper Tree pruning is done: